 In accordance with the Companies Act, the Board of Directors adopted a resolution on a "Basic Policy for Internal Control Systems" at a Board meeting in May 2006, and has reviewed it every fiscal year since then to establish and operate internal control systems based on the resolution.
-Please refer to page 28 of the Notice of Convocation of the 67th Annual General Meeting of Shareholders for a summary of our management situation.
+Please refer to Matters to be disclosed on the Internet in connection with the Notice of Convocation of the 70th Ordinary General Meeting of Shareholders.

-Notice of Convocation of the 67th Annual General Meeting of Shareholders
+Notice of the 70th Annual General Meeting of Shareholders